-Adjustments specified in the [Tool palette] (p.11 to p.18) are saved on your computer as an original Picture Style file (extension ".PF2" or ".PF3").
+Adjustments specified in the [Tool palette] (p.10 to p.17) are saved on your computer as an original Picture Style file (extension ".PF2" or ".PF3").
+The adjustments are saved as a Picture Style file which is separate from

 The adjustments are saved as a Picture Style file which is separate from the sample image, and the sample image used to perform the adjustments is not affected at all.